 - Check the cat for a microchip through your local vet, or the shelter clinic.
 If unsure, CC4C can help scan the cat for a microchip.
 If the cat is chipped, its owner can be easily found.

 - Try to contact the owner by putting a break-away collar on the cat and wrapping a note around the collar with your name and phone number.
 Add “Please call me.”
 If the cat appears healthy and well-fed, it may have a home in your neighborhood and be an outside cat or roaming.
 If the cat is owned, you will likely get a call within a day or two when they notice a strange collar on their cat.

 - Notify the County Animal Shelter (Martinez volunteer line 925-335-8330).
 Specify the gender, color, breed, approximate age, location with cross street, and a contact number.
 If possible, take a picture and leave a flyer with the Animal Shelter staff.
 But beware, the shelter may request that you bring the cat into the shelter.

-SECOND post the cat as found on Craigslist.
+- Post the cat as “found” on Craigslist, Nextdoor.com, or other similar neighborhood websites.
 Be sure to leave out some detail about the cat, such as some specific description.
-It’s also helpful to check on the person contacting you by requiring some proof of ownership such as pictures, vet records, and even call the vet clinic in advance of any meeting to confirm ownership.
+It’s also helpful to check on the person contacting you by requiring some proof of ownership such as pictures, vet records, details about the cat’s physical appearance, and even call the vet clinic in advance of any meeting to confirm ownership.

-Call local pet stores or vets to see if anyone has reported a lost cat to them.
-Some pet stores (like Concord Feed) or vets (like Montecito Animal Clinic in Pacheco) have bulletin boards where people can post lost/found flyers.
+- Call local pet stores or vets to see if anyone has reported a lost cat to them.
+Some pet stores (like Pet Food Express) or vets (like Four Corners Animal Hospital and Montecito Animal Clinic in Pacheco) have bulletin boards where people can post lost/found flyers.